 For more information on changing property values, see System Design in MATLAB Using System Objects.

 Flag to specify a window length, specified as a scalar boolean.

 true — The length of the sliding window is equal

 false — The length of the sliding window is

 infinite.
 In this mode, the object determines the minimum of the current sample

 and all the past samples.

 WindowLength— Length of the sliding window

-Length of the sliding window, specified as a positive scalar integer.
+Length of the sliding window in samples, specified as a positive scalar integer.

 This property applies when you set